-they/them

-College Status: Senior, New York University

-Why is it important for people of color to enter teaching?
+they/them College Status 2022: Senior, New York University Post Fellowship: Hired as the Nonprofit Coordinator at Educational Alliance, where they completed their practicum Why is it important for people of color to enter teaching?
 It is important for a person of color to teach as this field is predominantly made of white women.
 This misrepresentation within the classroom creates unhealthy power dynamics that are rooted in white supremacy.
 Having someone who the students see as a reflection of their upbringing helps them embrace their cultural backgrounds.
 This aids in creating a dynamic of advocacy, where students have an equal stake in nurturing the classroom environment with a teacher who is able to see them as empowered through their experiences.

-College Status: Senior, Lehman College

-What inspires you to be an educator?
+College Status 2022: Senior, Lehman College Post Fellowship: Working as an Education Specialist at New York Edge P.S./I.S.
+384K, where she completed her practicum and customized existing NY EDGE curricula to be bilingual as well as culturally responsive specifically for Spanish speakers What inspires you to be an educator?
 The small improvements I see myself making in the lives of the next generation are what motivates me to become a teacher.
 When I was a young child and moved to this country, I felt very lost and unsure of where to begin.
 When I started school, I met my teachers and was happy to be in a bilingual setting where, despite the fact that my classes were taught in English, I had the support of the teachers who worked there and helped the community feel like a family.
 When a child like me comes to this country for the first time, I want to be that support for them.
 Not only do I enjoy learning new things, but I believe that you do as well when you are surrounded by students.
 At such a young age, they are inquisitive and question everything they see.
 They are also capable of learning just as well as I am.
 Because it makes me happy, I would describe teaching or becoming an educator as my spark.

 he/him

+College Status 2022: Junior, Nyack College Post Fellowship: Intends to pursue becoming a music teacher

-College Status: Junior, Nyack College What inspires you to be an educator?
+What inspires you to be an educator?